dendibakh/perf-book/chapters/11-Optimizing-Branch-Prediction/11-3 Questions-Exercises.md

 - `perf-ninja::lookup_tables_1`
 - `perf-ninja::virtual_call_mispredict`
 - `perf-ninja::conditional_store_1`
-2. Collect TMA breakdown for the application you're working on or some randomly picked benchmark.
-Check the BadSpeculation metric.
-Look at the code that was attributed with the most number of branch mispredictions.
-Is there a way to use techniques we discussed in this chapter?
+2. Run the application that you're working with on a daily basis.
+Collect the TMA breakdown and check the `BadSpeculation` metric.
+Look at the code that is attributed with the most number of branch mispredictions.
+Is there a way to avoid branches using techniques we discussed in this chapter?